opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/connecting-sides/index.md

 {{< container-image path="images/rear_brace_5.png" alt="Fasten the rear brace using two M5x8mm screws" >}}

 26. Place the staging plate onto the frame.
-Ensure the front edge of the staging plate is exactly ???? mm from the front legs as shown below.
+Mount the staging plate about 100mm from the front legs, but don't worry about its exact placement for now; we'll move it into position in a later step.

 {{< container-image path="images/plate.png" alt="" >}}